Teekay1702/Web-Portfolio/README.md

 - **Skills**: Highlights my technical skills and proficiencies.
 - **Contact**: A form or direct links to connect with me via email or social media platforms.
 - **Responsive Design**: Optimized for viewing on desktop, tablet, and currently working on my portfolio to be mobile friendly.
-- **Chatbot**: Added chatbot for further questions and inquires.
+- **Chatbot**: Added chatbot for further questions and enquires.

 ## **Technologies Used**
 - **Frontend**: HTML, CSS, Javascript
-- **Additional Tools**: Visual Studio Code,and GitHub for version control.
+- **Additional Tools**: Visual Studio Code, and GitHub for version control.

 ## **Getting Started**
 ### Prerequisites